 Interns work to understand students' interests, passions, and aspirations - and connect them to opportunities that the students may find meaningful and engaging.

 PNEIs are given a budget to plan initiatives that identify them as relevant and Jewish, enable them to meet uninvolved Jewish students and follow-up with them in an authentic, comfortable, and open way.
 Initiatives have the dual purpose of attracting uninvolved students and advancing Jewish values.

-As a PNEI you will take place in a leadership training from August 7th-9th with students from around the country!
-This trip is fully funded by Hillel (Air travel, transportation, lodging and food is COVERED)
+As a PNEI you will take place in a leadership training with other student leaders.
+This trip is fully funded by Hillel (travel, transportation, lodging and food is COVERED)